 Summer Ostlund is a busy baby who always has a smile on her face.
-Like most 1-year-olds, she is on the move, crawling and pulling herself up, playing with her sister and making her family laugh.
+Like most 1-year-old infants, she is on the move, crawling and pulling herself up, playing with her sister and making her family laugh.
 But a rare heart condition found last year tested Summer’s strength.

 In January 2014, Summer became the 800th person to receive a heart transplant in the history of the University of Minnesota.
 She is also one of the youngest people to ever receive a heart transplant.

 Last November, Summer’s parents, Tom and Tori Ostlund, thought 2-month-old Summer may have caught her older sister Vera’s cold.
 They brought Summer to her pediatrician, who was worried about her heavy breathing and lack of weight gain.
 A chest X-ray quickly revealed a severely enlarged heart.